Jesse Sykes

-Jesse Sykes (born Jessica Ann Sykes, née Solomon; July 17, 1967) is an American singer and songwriter, best known for her band Jesse Sykes & the Sweet Hereafter, which was formed in 1999 with Phil Wandscher.
+Jesse Sykes (born Jessica Ann Solomon; July 17, 1967) is an American singer and songwriter, best known for her band Jesse Sykes & the Sweet Hereafter, which was formed in 1999 with Phil Wandscher.

 Early life and education

 Sykes was born in Mount Kisco, New York, and grew up in Pound Ridge, New York.
 An obsession with Lynyrd Skynyrd drove her to purchase her first guitar at age 12.
 Sykes earned a BFA in photography from Rhode Island School of Design.

 Sykes moved to Seattle in 1990 after a brief stint in New York City.
-Sykes says that among her more memorable experiences in the '90s was meeting songwriter Townes Van Zandt after a Seattle show.
+Sykes says that among her more memorable experiences in the 1990s was meeting songwriter Townes Van Zandt after a Seattle show.